LAStools/LAStools/bin/lasprobe_README.md

 probing running lasindex before lasprobe is recommended.

 The output report defaults to stdout unless you specify an output file with '-o report.txt'.
-Standard output is only the elevation value, unless you add '-xyz' to the command line so that the x abd
+Standard output is only the z (elevation) value, unless you add '-xyz' to the command line so that all coordinates will be written.

 ## Examples